pacti-org/pacti/README.md

 The installation will provide access to the command-line tool `gear` and to the Python package of the same name.

-To launch the command tool run:
+To launch the command-line tool run `pdm run gear`

+## Examples

+You can run examples via command line:

 ```bash
 pdm run gear examples/example.json output.json